Aurob/data-dump/General/AI/PromptGuide.md

 ---

 *Remember, the key to success with LLMs is in the details of your prompts and the clarity of your objectives.
 Continually refine and adapt your strategies to align with your specific goals and the evolving capabilities of language models.*

+Other:

+Framework Behind Novel Prompts

+There is an underlying framework, though it’s often intuitive.
+Here’s how it works:
+1. Contradictions & Paradoxes: Start with something fundamental and twist it (e.g., "What if time flowed backward?").

+2. Anthropomorphism: Attribute human-like qualities to non-human things (e.g., "If gravity had feelings, what would they be?").

+3. World-Building Thought Experiments: Ask “What if?” about societal, physical, or philosophical changes (e.g., "What if morality had to be quantified?").

+4. Constraints & Inversions: Add odd constraints to known systems (e.g., "What if languages couldn’t describe reality?").

+5. Cross-Domain Blending: Combine unrelated concepts (e.g., "What if music were governed by laws of physics we haven’t discovered yet?").